SDI/SDCN Undergraduate Spring Fellowships and Summer Fellowships

 Our Process: Rooted in the conflict resolution work of senior Middle East diplomat Hal Saunders — who served as Assistant Secretary of State to Henry Kissinger and as a key drafter of the Camp David Peace Accords — Sustained Dialogue® is a five-stage process that (1) transforms relationships in order to (2) design community change.

-SDI offers an exceptional professional experience: interns work closely with upper-level staff to develop and carry out projects that contribute to their personal growth and development, as well as learn a great deal about the inner workings of creative and dynamic nonprofit organizations.
+SDI offers an exceptional professional experience: fellows work closely with upper-level staff to develop and carry out projects that contribute to their personal growth and development, as well as learn a great deal about the inner workings of creative and dynamic nonprofit organizations.

 Responsibilities may include (tailored to the individual based on skills, interests, and organizational need):